Andres Mathiesen

 Andres Mathiesen (until 1938 Andrei Mathiesen; 1 December 1890 Sindi – 3 May 1955 near Stockholm) was an Estonian forest scientist.
 He was the first Estonian doctor and professor of forestry science.

-In 1950 he graduated from St. Petersburg Forestry Institute.
-1920-1944 he taught at Tartu University (since 1924 professor).
-1941-1943 he was the prorector of Tartu University.
-In 1944 he moved to Sweden.
-1951-1955 he worked at Stockholm Forestry Institute (Stockholmi puidu-uurimisinstituut).
+In 1950, he graduated from St. Petersburg Forestry Institute.
+From 1920 to 1944, he taught at Tartu University (since 1924 professor).
+From 1941 to 1943, he was the prorector of Tartu University.
+In 1944, he moved to Sweden.
+From 1951 to 1955, he worked at Stockholm Forestry Institute (Stockholmi puidu-uurimisinstituut).

-He was one of the founders of Estonian higher education of forestry.
-He was also one of the founders of Academical Forestry Association (Akadeemiline Metsaselts).
+He was one of the founders of Estonian higher education of forestry and Academical Forestry Association (Akadeemiline Metsaselts).